cscart/docs/en/developer_guide/addons/compatibility/adapting_4172_to_4181.rst

     }

-Full list of available options is in the :ref:`Dynamic actions in the header of the site` section.
+Full list of available options is in the :ref:`Dynamic actions in the header of the site <dynamic-actions-in-the-header>` section.

 --------------------------------------------------
 The display of the top and central menu is updated